-Bangladesh beat Afghanistan by 62 runs in Southampton on Monday to move into fifth place in the 10-team group stage.
+Bangladesh beat Afghanistan by 62 runs in Southampton on Monday to move into fifth place in the 10-team league stage.

 They sit one point behind fourth-placed England, who face Australia on Tuesday, in the race to seal a semi-final berth via a top-four finish.

-Mashrafe Mortaza’s side play India and Pakistan in their final two group matches.
+Mashrafe Mortaza’s side play India and Pakistan in their final two league matches.

 Bangladesh famously beat India in the 2007 World Cup and Shakib is confident his team can trouble Virat Kohli’s title contenders again on July 2.